 - Stretch your legs, arms and hands.

 - Take some deep breaths.

 - Gently stretch and rotate your neck.

-- Stress: If you begin to feel stressed, try to distance yourself from general noise and other passengers’ activities, and instead immerse yourself in a good novel, listen to a selection of your favourite music or even watch a DVD on your laptop or portable player.
+Stress: If you begin to feel stressed, try to distance yourself from general noise and other passengers’ activities, and instead immerse yourself in a good novel, listen to a selection of your favourite music or even watch a film on your laptop.
 Another great relaxation tool is massage.
 If traveling with a friend, take it in turns to give each other a light massage by working on areas such as the feet, arms, hands, shoulders and neck.
 Always use light, gentle strokes, working away from the heart.
-Massage is an age-old technique and will leave the recipient feeling relaxed and de-stressed — and will also aid circulation.
+Massage is an age-old technique and will leave the recipient feeling relaxed and de-stressed - and will also aid circulation.

 - Get up and go - Despite doing your en-route mobility exercises, you will still have been confined for a long period - so as soon as possible, stride out into the bus or coach station and get the blood flowing with a brisk walk.